apalermo01/Covid-19-correlation-analysis/README.md

 # covid-19-data-analysis
 A study on how the COVID-19 responses might be affecting new case and death numbers.

+Case and death data was sourced from the Johns Hopkins University's COVID-19 tracking project.
+Policy data was sourced from data.gov.

 There are 2 notebooks associated with this project:

 ### 1) Covid-19 data analysis.ipynb